Charmed PostgreSQL K8s

 Install EKS and Juju tooling

-Install Juju and kubectl CLI tools via snap:
+Install Juju and the kubectl CLI tools via snap:

 sudo snap install kubectl --classic